This blog represents the most up-to-date information about the B.1.1.7 SARS-CoV-2 variant as of February 1, 2021.

 The European CDC recommends that multi-target RT-PCR assays that include an S gene target affected by the deletions (and therefore will result in an S gene “drop out”) can be used as a signal for the presence of the 69-70del mutation for further investigation, especially if sequencing capacity is limited.2 Multi-target RT-PCR tests that utilize S gene regions impacted by the 69-70del mutation are quicker and cheaper than sequencing the entire virus and can help keep track of these mutant strains.4 If available, the European CDC recommends confirmation of the mutation using sequencing.
 2

 Thermo Fisher Scientific committed to providing our global customers with gold-standard molecular diagnostic technology.
 We regularly monitor post-market reports and public database updates to provide quality and accurate products.

-If you’d like more details about the impact of the 69-70del S gene mutation observed in the VUI-202012/01 or B.1.1.7 variant on our TaqPath COVID-19 tests, please download our detailed FAQ document for the products currently available in your country:
+If you’d like more details about the impact of the 69-70del S gene mutation observed in the B.1.1.7 variant on our TaqPath COVID-19 tests, please download our detailed FAQ document for the products currently available in your country:

 If you have additional questions or would like to discuss your specific situation, please contact our technical support team at www.thermofisher.com/contactus.

 Intended use and regulatory statements of products vary.
 For specific intended use and regulatory statements please refer to the Instructions for Use (IFU).
 Product availability by country varies.
 For product availability in your country, please check the TaqPath COVID-19 Multiplex Diagnostic Solution webpage.